tag/msis-lesson-plan-2020/06 HTTP and VueJS II.md

 * Review the `Dockerfile` from the HW
   - Copy `Dockerfile` and `docer-compose.yml` from the HW; explain each step.
   - When being built, every line in the Dockerfile actually creates a new image.
+* Also review Apache config (and copy to our project repo)

 # Review the readings